 There are activities that will not lend well to being delivered remotely.
 Examples include in-class teaching and learning, lab-based activities, and some aspects of research and professional employees’ activities that require a physical interaction.
 This list is not exhaustive, but with the principle of considering the job activity and sustaining our vibrant campus experience, managers and employees can identify and agree on which activities might work from an off-campus location and which cannot.

 The UMT had initially agreed to run the hybrid working trial through to the end of 2021 before putting in place a more permanent policy framework around hybrid working.
-However, as the easing of restrictions has happened more slowly than anticipated, the UMT has now agreed to extend the trial into 2022, with a review to be conducted.
+However, as the easing of restrictions has happened more slowly than anticipated, the UMT has now agreed to extend the trial while the matter is considered.
 That review will include consultation with our employees in the period afterwards with a policy and guidance communications developed for UMT consideration and approval.
-Implementation of that policy will commence in September 2022.

-However, to provide a degree of certainty, we have agreed that the current trail arrangements will continue to apply through to the end of August 2022.
+However, to provide a degree of certainty, is has been agreed that the current trial arrangements will continue to apply while the UMT consider a long term position on hybrid working.

 All colleagues should have agreed their hybrid working arrangements with their line manager and commenced their agreed level of campus working.
 UCD meetings should begin to transition back to in-person unless there are compelling reasons to retain a virtual format.